One of the most common problems we hear about homeowners is a beeping smoke alarm, usually 3 times. This can be a very alarming situation.

 Smoke alarms will beep for a second and stop or beep continuously in a pattern of three beeps and a pause; both sounds mean something completely different.

-The following are some of the possible causes of your smoke detector beeping 3.
+The following are some possible causes of your smoke detector beeping 3.

 Why does your smoke alarm keep beeping when there’s no fire?